For Research Institutions

 - metadata creation and controlled vocabularies;

 - data integrity;

 - data rights; and

 How does effective RDM benefit research institutions?

 The best approach to providing sustainable RDM services to researchers is a collaborative effort involving a wide range of skills and resources.
 This collaboration operates at the local level, bringing together the three primary offices (or their equivalents) most closely associated with research services and resources: the research library and librarians; the Office of the CIO and research computing; and the Office of the Vice President, Research, along with associated services and review boards.

 This local effort is amplified by collaborative efforts at the provincial and national levels, as well as international initiatives and the broader communities of practice.
 All institutions, regardless of size, stand to benefit from this integrated effort, which will deliver effective support to researchers and leverage investments from all stakeholders in the ecosystem.

 How does CANARIE’s RDM program support research institutions?

 Expected to be launched in late spring 2018, CANARIE will fund the development of RDM software components and tools to encourage the broad adoption of RDM best practices among researchers.
-To help shape the priorities for this funding call, the launch of a community consultation was announced in January 2018 (this consultation period has now ended).
-CANARIE is grateful for the RDM stakeholder community to respond to the consultation so that the subsequent call focuses funding on community-identified priorities.
-Interested parties may learn how to submit their feedback to this consultation via: canarie.ca/rdm/community-consultation.
+To help shape the priorities for this funding call, a community consultation was announced in January 2018 (this consultation period has now ended).
+CANARIE is grateful for the RDM stakeholder community’s broad engagement in this consultation.
+Their feedback will ensure that the funding call will focus on community-identified priorities.